suyashpurwar1/Foody-Zone/README.md

 # Foody Zone

-Welcome to Foody Zone, your go-to place for delicious meals!
 This project is a web application that allows users to search and filter through various food items, making it easier to find their desired dishes.

 ## Features